An argument is an instance of reasoning, from premises

 - Thinkers during the Enlightenment were keenly aware of arguments.
 It’s not surprising that the Declaration of Independence is framed as one long argument, having been written by one of the leaders of the Enlightenment in America.

-- Sometimes facts indeed speak.
+- Facts sometimes speak.
 But when they do, they speak, not for themselves, but as premises of an argument.
-For example, Mia can put forward the argument that John Oliver can’t be president by stating two facts:
+For example, the argument that John Oliver can’t be president (above) can be put forth by stating two facts:

 - Only natural-born U.S. citizens are eligible to be president.